HendrikCromboom/becode-js-incremental-game/README.md

 ### How to get started

-Fork this repo and upload it to a new repo OR fork this repo
+Clone this repo and upload it to a new repo OR fork this repo

 ---